OCR_DigitalBannerAd_1180x140_201811__Option1_R1_Proof.png

 Medical Staff

-Untitled-2_0001_Strecker.jpgStrecker is in his first season as the Eagles Assistant Athletic Trainer.
+Untitled-2_0001_Strecker.jpgStrecker is in his second season with the Eagles and first as the Head Athletic Trainer.
 Prior to his time with the Eagles, Strecker spent four seasons as the Head Athletic Trainer and Strength and Conditioning Coach of the Tri-City Storm of the USHL.

 Prior to his time in the USHL, Strecker worked at Gillette Physical Therapy in Gillette, Wyoming.
 He provided athletic training services to the Gillette Wile (NA3HL) Hockey program, along with Gillette College Rodeo, Gillette College Men and Women's Basketball, Gillette College Men and Women's Soccer, Moorcroft High School athletics, Bare Knuckle Fighting Championship, Little Guy Football League, and American Legion Baseball.